vitaly-t/spex/docs/code/module.md

     <td>promiseLib</td><td><code>Object</code> | <code>function</code></td><td><p>Instance of a promise library to be used by this module.</p>
 <p>Some implementations use <code>Promise</code> constructor to create a new promise, while
 others use the module&#39;s function for it.
 Both types are supported the same.</p>
+<p>Alternatively, an object of type <a href="PromiseAdapter">PromiseAdapter</a> can be passed in, which
+provides compatibility with all non-standard promise libraries.</p>
 <p>Passing in a promise library that cannot be recognized will throw
 <code>Invalid promise library specified.</code></p>
 </td>